deepakkum21/Docker/kubernetes.md

 ## Multi-container POD:-

-1. But sometimes you might have a scenario were you have a helper container, that might be doing some kind of supporting task for our web application such as processing a user entered data, processing a file uploaded by the user etc. and you want these helper containers to live along side your application container.
+1. But sometimes you might have a scenario were you have a helper container, that might be doing `some kind of supporting task for our web application` such as processing a user entered data, processing a file uploaded by the user etc. and you want these helper containers to live along side your application container.
-2. In that case, you CAN have both of these containers part of the same POD, so that when a new application container is created, the helper is also created and when it dies the helper also dies since they are part of the same POD.
-The two containers can also communicate with each other directly by referring to each other as localhost’ since they share the same network namespace.
+2. In that case, you `CAN have both of these containers part of the same POD, so that when a new application container is created, the helper is also created and when it dies the helper also dies since they are part of the same POD`.
+3. The two containers can `also communicate with each other directly by referring to each other as localhost’ since they share the same network namespace`.
 Plus they can easily share the same storage space as well.